Old Lake Wilson Road PD&E Study

 From County Road (CR) 532 to Sinclair Road

-The Outreach Activities page will have more information about the meeting and a link to the virtual meeting when it starts.
+The Public Meetings page will have more information about the meeting and the presentation material that was presented.

 Thank you for visiting the website for the Old Lake Wilson Road Project Development and Environment (PD&E) Study.

 Osceola County, in coordination with the Florida Department of Transportation (FDOT), is conducting this PD&E Study to evaluate the two lane to four lane widening of Old Lake Wilson Road from County Road 532 to Sinclair Road, a distance of approximately 2.5 miles.
 The project also involves widening or replacing the existing bridge over Interstate 4 and the addition of bicycle and pedestrian features throughout the project corridor.
 A project location map, depicting the study limits, is shown to the right.